 Use industry-accepted acronyms for tasks related to your job.
-For instance, you can write “P&L” instead of profit and loss statement to save space.
+For instance, write “P&L” instead of profit and loss statement to save space.
 “R&D” is also a completely acceptable replacement for research and development.

 Don’t use this technique for skills and licenses though.
 The Applicant Tracking System (ATS) some employers are using might search for the whole phrase and not just the acronyms.
 You don’t want your application to be ignored just because you want to save space.

 How to Quickly Make a One Page Resume in Word (With Templates)

 You've just learned how to make your resume fit one page.
 Now it's time to learn how to use a template for your one page resume.